zeckdude/code-references/php.md

 Within a class each property/method should have their [scope, or visbility,](http://stackoverflow.com/a/21902271) declared.
 The scope defines the access available to the specified property or method.<br>
 **public** - Can be accessed from inside or outside a class<br> **private** - Can only be accessed from inside the class<br>
-**protected** - Can only be accessed from inside the class or its children
+**protected** - Can only be accessed from inside the class or its children<br>
+Detailed explanation of property/method visibility in OOP - http://stackoverflow.com/a/21902271
 ```php
 // Define the Book class.
 class Book